STARTING LINE FOR ALL EVENTS — The Celebration begins at High and Town Streets.

 Half Marathon and Quarter Marathon participants should LOAD INTO CORRALS BY 7:40AM.
 5K participants should LOAD INTO THE 5K CORRAL BY 8:00AM.
 5K participants should enter the 5K Corral from Broad Street.

-Before April 1st: If you would like to change your estimated finish time for your race, simply log into your ImAthlete account and update your estimated finishing time.
-You will need your confirmation number that was emailed to you when you registered for the event.
-If you cannot locate your confirmation number please send an email to: firstname.lastname@example.org.
+Before April 1st: If you would like to change your estimated finish time for your race, simply log into your EnMotive account and update your estimated finishing time.
+E-mail email@example.com if you have any questions.

 After April 1st: If your training has gone better than expected, and you would like to move up to a faster corral, pick up your race number at the Expotique and then proceed to the "Solutions" table to be re-assigned to the appropriate corral.
 To move back to a slower corral, simply start in that corral on race morning.
 No official corral change is necessary.